top of page

 Latest News

 • Ansley Parish Council announce new meeting dates and venue for 2025.
 Ansley Parish Council has decided to move all future monthly meetings from the third Monday of every month to the third Tuesday of the month.
-We've also selected a new venue of St Laurence Church Annexe, Church End to support our existing St John's Hall, Ansley Common venue.
-The next Parish Council meeting will therefore take place on Tuesday 18th February 7pm at St Laurence Church Annexe.
+The next Parish Council meeting will therefore take place on Tuesday 20th May 7pm at St John's Church Hall, Ansley Common .
 Residents wishing to attend but struggling with transportation, please contact Ansley Parish Council directly.
 View 2025 meeting dates HERE.

 • Ansley Walks Launch new WEBSITE Ansley Walks has created an interactive website with a list of local walks in .
 Each walk has some information to help you follow the route with extra help on spotting the wildlife and history of the areas the walks go through.